matt4499/mPlayer-web/readme.md

 # mPlayer-web

+## This is going to be archived, and redone with NodeJS instead of PHP.

 - this was originally just coding practice
 - i basically wanted to make a mock youtube
 - the video and audio i used were removed from the upload though